 - Get outdoors once a day.
-Not only is fresh air good for you and baby, it will stop you getting cabin fever from being inside all day.
+Not only is fresh air good for you and baby, but it will also stop you from getting cabin fever by being inside all day.

 - Have daily tummy time.
 Tummy time is fantastic for baby’s development.
 If they’re struggling, then read my post ‘Baby Hates Tummy Time‘ for more advice and tips.